yasomaru/go-sdk/CONTRIBUTING.md

 - **Standards and Interoperability:** Ensuring SDK compliance with MCP or other open technical standards.
 Any standardization effort should be open, voluntary, and tailored to promote interoperability.
-- **Public Information:** Any public information relevant to the Committee’s technical work (e.g., published research, open-source code from outside projects, publicly documented API specs).
+- **Public Information:** Any public information relevant to the Working Group’s technical work (e.g., published research, open-source code from outside projects, publicly documented API specs).

-**Inappropriate Topics.** To ensure compliance with antitrust law and maintain the open character of the collaboration, the following subjects should not be discussed in Committee meetings, side conversations, or related communications:
+**Inappropriate Topics.** To ensure compliance with antitrust law and maintain the open character of the collaboration, the following subjects should not be discussed in Working Group meetings, side conversations, or related communications:

-- **Pricing and Commercial Terms:** Do not discuss prices, pricing strategy, discounting, or future pricing plans for Claude, Gemini, or any other AI product or service provided by Committee members.
+- **Pricing and Commercial Terms:** Do not discuss prices, pricing strategy, discounting, or future pricing plans for Claude, Gemini, or any other AI product or service provided by Working Group members.
 - **Sales or Output:** Avoid sharing sales volumes, revenue, customer counts, market shares, production plans, or any business performance metrics.
 - **Product Roadmaps (beyond SDK):** Do not disclose internal plans for AI